xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 # What's an application theme?
 The definition is not complex.
 Themes are a collection of resources that are useful throughout a given application.
-More information can be found in [Android's themes documentation], but themes assign semantic names like `colorPrimary` to Android resources, that can be later used as references in different places on the app.
+More information can be found in [Android's themes documentation], but themes assign semantic names such as `colorPrimary` to Android resources, that can be later used as references in different places on the app.
 ​
 Most Android applications already follow (or should be following) [Material Design Guidelines], and that's why Material created `MaterialTheme`.
 It's a systematic way to customize Material Design to better reflect your product’s design needs.